 He told me what Jim Acosta said about me.

-I'm going, Are you that evil?
+I'm going, are you that evil?

 And I couldn't believe what he said about me.

-He played it on his show, you know, that I was there to just like for my own agenda to advertise my pillow.
+He played it on his show, you know, that I was there to just for my own agenda to advertise my pillow.

 I think people know who my pillow is by now.